-Students must complete 42 credit hours of MOTR courses, distributed as follows: ENG 101 and ENG102, COM 101 or COM 107, 9 credit hours of Social and Behavioral Science courses including at least one Civics course, 7 credit hours of Natural Science courses including at least one laboratory course, one mathematics course (MTH 160, 161, 180, or 185), and 9 credit hours of Humanities and Fine Arts courses in at least two disciplines.
+For the General Transfer Studies program, students must complete 42 credit hours of MOTR courses, distributed as follows: ENG 101 and ENG 102, COM 101 or COM 107, 9 credit hours of Social and Behavioral Science courses including at least one Civics course, 7 credit hours of Natural Science courses in at least two disciplines and including at least one laboratory course, one mathematics course (MTH 160, 161, 180, or 185), and 9 credit hours of Humanities and Fine Arts courses in at least two disciplines.
 Remaining credit hours must be satisfied through MOTR courses of the student's choosing.